github/docs/content/code-security/security-advisories/working-with-global-security-advisories-from-the-github-advisory-database/browsing-security-advisories-in-the-github-advisory-database.md

 1. Navigate to `https://HOSTNAME/advisories`.
 1. Optionally, to filter the list, use any of the drop-down menus.

-   {% note %}
+   > [!NOTE]

-   **Note:** Only reviewed advisories will be listed.
+   > Only reviewed advisories will be listed.
 Unreviewed advisories can be viewed in the {% data variables.product.prodname_advisory_database %} on {% data variables.product.prodname_dotcom_the_website %}.
 For more information, see "[Accessing an advisory in the GitHub Advisory Database](#accessing-an-advisory-in-the-github-advisory-database)".

-   {% endnote %}
 1. Click an advisory to view details.
 By default, you will see {% data variables.product.company_short %}-reviewed advisories for security vulnerabilities.
 To show malware advisories, use `type:malware` in the search bar.

 You can also suggest improvements to any advisory directly from your local advisory database.
 For more information, see "[AUTOTITLE](/code-security/security-advisories/working-with-global-security-advisories-from-the-github-advisory-database/editing-security-advisories-in-the-github-advisory-database#editing-advisories-from-your-github-enterprise-server-instance)".